the-argus/func-godot-lightpass/README.md

 # func-godot-lightpass

-This is a Godot addon, and a companion for [func_godot](https://github.com/func_godot/func_godot_plugin) which allows placing lights in your level from godot, and exporting back to a `.map` file.
-It also provides entity definitions for point, spot, and directional lights.
+This is a Godot addon, and a companion for [func_godot](https://github.com/func_godot/func_godot_plugin) which allows placing lights and decals in your level from godot, and exporting back to a `.map` file.
+It also provides entity definitions for point, spot, and directional lights, and decals.

 ## Getting Started